gui1080/IPI_Trabalho_Final/README.md

-# Trabalho Final de Introdução a Processamento de Imagens
+# Trabalho Final de IPI, Color to gray and back: Color embedding into textured gray images